HriddhiKulkarni/Elevator-Interface/README.md

 ## How to use the elevator:
 ### Existing elevator:
+* Outside control interface:
-* Has up, down arrows
+  * Has up, down arrows indicating direction to use the elevator in
+* Inside control interface:
-* Has floor numbers as A, B, 1, 2, 3
+  * Has floor numbers as A, B, 1, 2, 3 to reach the destionation floor
   * Has emergency call and emergency alarm buttons
   * Has door open and close buttons
 ### My elevator:
+* Outside control interface:
+  * Has up or down arrow indicating direction to use the elevator in
+  * Has assistance option indicating any required assistance
+* Inside control interface:
   * Touch panel:
-  * Select or enter floor number
+    * Select or enter floor number to reach the destionation floor
     * Select assistance, emergency call, emergency alarm, door open, door close options
   * Button panel:
-  * Select floor number
+    * Select floor number to reach the destionation floor
     * Select assistance, emergency call, emergency alarm, door open, door close options

 ## Elevator providing feedback to user:
 ### Existing elevator: